-Site shall refer to the area of land being developed or the works undertaken.
+Site refers to the area of land being developed or the works undertaken.

-Specification shall refer to this document.
+Specification refers to this document.

-Supervisor is a representative of the Contractor that is on-site at all times and liaise between the Contractors and Council.
+Supervisor refers to a representative of the Contractor that is on-site at all times and liaise between the Contractors and Council.

-Surveyor is a land surveyor and may be a Registered Surveyor, as may be required...
+Surveyor refers to a land surveyor and may be a Registered Surveyor, as may be required..